 And from, again.
 “I’ll be in touch!”

-Don’t trash those spam subject lines!
-Get that shit annotated.
-Emails, texts, other(s).
-Put it on a shower curtain.
-Think about.
+Take your spam subject lines to the next level.
+Think about it.
 Xmas is always coming.
-Just ask the reindeer.
+Just ask the reindeers.
 Perfect for dad.
-Say, “Dad, look, stop clicking that shit!
-That’s where you’re getting all those viruses.
-Here.
+Say, “Dad, you keep getting viruses.
+Stop clicking that shit!
 Look at this shower curtain I got you.
 Same.
 But better.”
-It’s the ALL-TIME Delight.
-Just imagine this on your shower curtain…
+It’s the ALL TIME delight.
+Just imagine in your family bathroom…

 I shot for Columbus, but was waylaid in Altoona (Columbus is craftier than you’d expect [his quilts exquisite]).